 Taiichi Ohno (1912 – 1990) was a successful Japanese engineer and the founding father of the Toyota Production System (TPS).
-This became later the LEAN Management philosophy which is still used in today’s business and manufacturing world.
+This became later the LEAN Manufacturing philosophy which is still used in today’s business and manufacturing world.

 Biography Taiichi Ohno

 Taiichi Ohno graduated of the Nagoya Technical High School in Japan.

 After his graduation, Taiichi Ohno joined the Toyoda Spinning and Weaving works in 1932.
 This was later sold to a British company named the Platt Brothers.
 After selling the business, the Toyoda family decided to invest the money in the manufacturing of motor cars (Toyota).

 In 1943 Taiichi Ohno worked as a production engineer and met the challenge to boost their productivity to compete with the American automotive industry.
 It was vital for the Toyoda family to survive and this led to considerable pressure.

 Luckily during the following years, Taiichi Ohno managed to get the situation under controle and he decided to eradicate inefficiency and eliminate waste within the company’s production process.
 This became the core for the Toyota Production System (TPS).

 Elements like muda (the elimination of waste), jidoka (the injection of quality) and Kanban (the tags used as part of a system of Just In Time stock control) were designed, developed, tested and optimized.

 He also kept asking repeatedly why the company needed to (expensively) stockpile vast quantities of components for its production line.
 This led to the development of the Just In Time (JIT) method of stock control.

 Taiichi Ohno worked his way up from shop-floor supervisor to executive within Toyota.
 As he openly discussed production processes, which was frowned upon within the company, he was he was sent to consult with suppliers later in his career.